elyra-ai/elyra/docs/source/getting_started/installation.md

 conda install -c conda-forge "elyra[all]"
 ```

-**NOTE:**
-The Elyra packaging process was changed in version 3.1.0.
-The [Kubeflow Pipelines on Tekton](https://github.com/kubeflow/kfp-tekton) dependency [is no longer installed by default](https://github.com/elyra-ai/elyra/pull/2043).
-To install this dependency, you must specify `elyra[all]` or `elyra[kfp-tekton]`.

-You can also install the Pipeline editor, Code Snippet, Code Viewer, or Script editor extensions individually:
+You can also install the Pipeline editor, Code Snippet, or Script editor extensions individually:

 ```bash
 conda install -c conda-forge elyra-pipeline-editor-extension